 This Mango Pineapple Smoothie is great for babies 1 year and above.

 Mango is a highly nutritious fruit.
 It is a great source of vitamin C, vitamin A, and fiber.
 Besides a mango also contain vitamin E, vitamin K, vitamin B6, potassium, copper, and beta-carotene.
 Mangoes are usually not suggested as babies first food as there is a risk of allergies and rashes, but they can be introduced in later months.
 I started giving my daughter mangoes around 7 to 8 months.
 Ripe mangoes don’t need to be cooked, as they are soft and can easily be chewed and are digestible.
 Pick mangoes which are tough yet soft to touch and have a strong sweet smell, which tells that they are ready to chow down.
 Keep unripe mangoes in a paper bag at room temperature to ripen.

 Pineapple is yet another fruit which is acidic and can cause a rash to babies.
 So it’s best to introduce raw pineapple after baby’s 1 -year birthday.
 My daughter tolerated almost all the fruits well, so I introduced her to cooked pineapple at the age of 10 months.
 They are an excellent source of vitamin C and manganese.
 They have antioxidant and anti-inflammatory properties, and they protect the immune system too.

 So, save this recipe for your little one’s snack instead of grabbing something store bought.
 I am sure you will enjoy this refreshing smoothie too.
-Let’s go through the recipe.
+Let’s go through the recipe and the video.

 - 1 cup mangoes pieces (frozen)